stevezau/internet-speed-plot/README.md

 ## Prerequisites

-You will require the following for this to work
+You will require the following for this to run:
 ```
 sudo apt-get install python-setuptools python-dev build-essential
 sudo easy_install pip